ballerina-platform/blog/_posts/2023-04-15-announcing-ballerina-2201.5.0-swan-lake-update-5.md

 Beyond these highlights, the release includes numerous other notable additions and improvements to the language, runtime, standard library, and tooling.
 Further details about these enhancements are provided below.

 - The `main` function of a Ballerina program now accepts function parameters of built-in subtypes, which can be passed as command-line arguments.
-- The way how you can select a value for a configurable variable of a union type that includes more than one type descriptor is improved.
+- Configurable variables of union types now accept structural values with ambiguous inherent types.
 - The `http` standard library now supports specifying a tuple type as the return type and having basic types as client resource path parameters.
 - The `@http:Payload` annotation is now made optional for the basic structured anydata types in HTTP resource functions.
     ```ballerina